albee/rattle-iros-2022/execute_asap/README.md

 Start up the Astrobee sim with '/bumble' and '/honey' for the ISS:

-`roslaunch astrobee sim_reswarm.launch rviz:=true`
+`roslaunch astrobee sim_rattle.launch rviz:=true`

-You can set additional parameters on what to launch in `sim_reswarm.launch`.
+You can set additional parameters on what to launch in `sim_rattle.launch`.

 ## Adding Tests